Special Educational Needs

 On being notified that a student is too unwell to attend, the College aims to offer;

 A person-centred meeting involving, the student (where health permits), College staff, parent(s) and, any other representative agreed by these parties.
-This would typically take place at the College, but could happen at another venue, such as the parents’ home if necessary.
+This would typically take place at the College, but could happen at another venue, such as the student’s home if necessary and appropriate.

-A negotiated, reintegration timetable and support package, working towards a phased return to full attendance and participation, which could include;
+An Individual Attendance Plan and support package, working towards a return to full attendance and participation, which could include;

 Full-time attendance at a temporarily reduced curriculum with supported self-study at a suitable location on the College site.